bilo-io/vsx/src/chapters/2-Javascript.md

   - `reduce`, `filter`, `find`,`some`,`every`
   - `findIndex`
   - `10_000` notation for numbers
-  - `promises` and `async` / `await`

 - `async` & `await`
 - `Promises`

 ## Typescript

-Microsoft created a superset of Javascript, which adds static type checking to the language, making it more predictable and thus safer to code.
+Microsoft created Typescript - a superset of Javascript which adds static type checking to the language.
+This makes Typescript more predictable than Javascript and thus safer to code with.

 > A similar alternative is [FlowType](https://flow.org/)